collectivemedia/celos/provisioner/README.md

 # Virtual Testing Cluster Provisioner

-This will set up a virtual Hadoop cluster in AWS with a master node, and three data nodes.
+This will set up a virtual Hadoop cluster in AWS with a master node and three data nodes.

 ## Credentials